-My creative process is an oscillation between pairs of opposite concepts, such as intuition-reasoning, personal-universal experience, figurative-abstract, presence-absence, trace-tracker, or, most importantly, control-randomness; exploring the possibilities and tensions in between these concepts.
+My creative process is an oscillation between pairs of opposite concepts, such as intuition-reasoning, personal-universal experience, figurative-abstract, geometric-organic, presence-absence, trace-tracker, or, most importantly, control-randomness; exploring the possibilities and tensions in between these concepts.
 The making of my drawings is often based on repetitive movements inspired by personal experiences that can be extrapolated to anyone else's.
 It usually involves as well the use of objects linked to my personal life or the history of the exhibition context, and which now have become tools that facilitate a dialogue between my body, the materials, a particular space and the resulting work.

 Mediation of space is also an important idea in my practice, wherein concepts such as time, body and space play an important role.
 This interest in space mediation lies on the idea of geography as an artificial construction based on the balance of different hegemonic global powers operating over the individual, and it is materialized in site-specific works where the combination of my performance and the specific features (architecture, history, etc.) of a particular context determine decisively the final appearance of the work.
 In other words, the resulting work is always a combination of the trace of my body performing on the paper and the specific features of a particular space, which also influence the final result.
 Drawing, video and performance are different devices of registration that leave an indexical trace of the spaces I produce with my body.